 In 1927, William Lott started Bonnie Brae Fruit Farms, Inc., in Gardners, Pennsylvania.
 A Scottish minister visited the farm and proclaimed the landscape was “bonnie brae.”
 The phrase, meaning beautiful hills, was perfect for the farm’s name.

 Today, third-generation Jim Lott, owns and operates the farm.
-His daughter, Sarah, recently graduated college and is joining the family business full time as the fourth-generation owner.
+His daughter, Sarah, joined the family business as the fourth-generation owner.
 Jim’s wife, Barb, manages the bookwork and payroll while his sons, Greg and Dylan, help in the orchards.
-The family grows a variety of fruit on the farm including apples, peaches, nectarines and tart cherries.
+The family grows a variety of fruit on the farm including apples, peaches, nectarines, and tart cherries.